-So many people over-eat and under-exercise during the holiday season … it’s no surprise losing weight/improving health is one of the most popular resolutions to ring in the New Year.
-Here are easy hiking tips to Pull Out All The Stops and keep you on track throughout the year.
-Psst we’re compensated…see our disclosures.
+So many people over-eat and under-exercise during the holiday season … it is no surprise losing weight/improving health is one of the top resolutions to ring in the New Year.
+And, because hiking is such a popular activity on camping trips … we think it is the best way to actually enjoy your exercise routine!
+Here are easy hiking tips to keep you on track and hiking throughout the year.

 There is an accountability factor when you hike with a friend.
 If you hike alone, it is much easier to say “I don’t feel like going today” … It’s not easy to let down a friend who is counting on you to keep your hiking date.